tombenner/rails-datatables/README.md

 `rails-datatables` is a wrapper around datatable's ajax methods that allow synchronization with server-side pagination in a rails app.
 It was inspired by this [railscast](http://railscasts.com/episodes/340-datatables).
 I needed to implement a similar solution in a couple projects I was working on so I extracted it out into a gem.

+## ORM Support

+Currently, it only supports `ActiveRecord` as ORM for performing database queries.

 ## Installation

 Add these lines to your application's Gemfile: